ll7/scenario_runner/Docs/Using_the_Scenario_Runner_for_automated_Tests.md

 The a-part describes Basics of Bash Scripts, shows further useful topics and how you can run multiple terminals from one terminal automated.

 ### [b.
 Steering_Wheel](Steering_Wheel.md)
-The additional b-part describes how you can connect a Steering Wheel with the Carla Scenario Runner.
+The b-part describes how you can connect a Steering Wheel with the Carla Scenario Runner.